 One thing you don't want to learn from Apple

-Copying the Nikes and Amazons of this world contains one of the major pitfalls for local businesses.
-It’s a widespread phenomenon and lies at the heart of why most SMEs are left with financial indigestion.
+Copying the Nikes and Amazons of this world introduces one of the major pitfalls for local businesses.
+It’s a widespread phenomenon that lies at the heart of why most SMEs are left with financial indigestion.

 As a small business owner, you’ve no doubt given some thought to marketing and advertising.
 You want sales and you want them now.
-And since time is scarce and you won’t spend it on reinventing the wheel, you start looking at what large successful competitors do and mimic their ads & strategy.
+Since time is scarce and you don't want to spend it on reinventing the wheel, you start looking at what large successful competitors do and mimic their strategies.

-After all, they have already proven their success.
-Apple knows exactly how to tap into your emotions and Nike is on top of everyone’s mind when you're ready to buy.
+After all, they've already proven their success.
+Apple knows exactly how to tap into your emotions and Nike is on top of everyone’s mind when looking to buy.

 Big brands spray

-Big brands embed their brand image in your mind.
-It’s called branding and focuses on creating brand awareness.
+Big brands embed their image in your mind.
+It’s called branding and it's designed to create brand awareness.

-Beautiful visuals and strong campaigns are sprayed constantly to anyone and everyone, reminding potential clients about the company, its products, and services over a long period of time.
-The idea is simple: the more times you run ads from your brand, the more likely people will think of you when they are in the I-want-to-buy-stage.
+Beautiful visuals and strong campaigns are constantly sprayed at anyone and everyone, routinely reminding potential customers about the company, its products and its services.
+The idea is simple: the more often you run ads for your brand, the more likely people will think of you when they are in the I-want-to-buy-stage.

 This type of mass marketing is effective, but it’s definitely the most time-consuming and expensive way to market.
 To give you an idea: Amazon spent $5 billion on advertising in 2016, in 2017 they no longer wanted to share their expenses.